 Cities can have a huge effect on temperature measurement: there is more black surface, less wind, more exhaust, and more heat coming from air-conditioning and other equipment.
 The closer a weather station is to these kinds of developments, the hotter the thermometers will read.
 This is called the heat-island effect — you can see how much hotter cities are using satellite data from space:

 Nor can you move the stations.
 If ten percent of weather stations moved each year, we would have no way to track temperature over time.
 You can remove weather stations from the system, but you can’t add new ones, because that changes the historical data.
-Yet, many weather stations have been compromised.
+Yet, many weather stations have been compromised, which compromises our picture of past temperatures.
 Here’s one in Tucson, Arizona that used to be out in the middle of a field:

 Strategy 1: Eliminate compromised data.
 This is the rigorous approach taken by SurfaceStations.org, a volunteer group headed by Anthony Watts who want to preserve the integrity of the temperature record in the United States.
 They devised a system for ranking weather stations from 1) unchanged to 5) completely compromised.
 They have rated over 1,000 stations using the same calibrated criteria.
 In general, categories 1 and 2 are still reliable, and from 3 up there is significant interference over time.
 Here is what they found:

 Note that only 13 percent of those stations are at level 1 or 2, the rest have been materially compromised.
 Here is a map of the stations they surveyed (yellow, orange, and red indicate compromised locations):

 It’s instructive to read the Surface Stations report, because it is very detailed and shows how many weather stations are reporting artificially high temperatures as their environment heats up.
 In fact, in 2013, the government closed some 600 stations because their data was compromised.